charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

 ## Displaying the image

-For displaying the image on the e-ink, we have two options.
-Push, with powercable, or pull with battery.
+We have two options for displaying the image on the e-ink: push with a power cable or pull with a battery.

-Personally, the iteration was done with a Raspberry Pi, but given that required a USB power cable it removed the immersion as a photoframe.
+The iteration was done with a Raspberry Pi, but because it required a USB power cable, it removed the immersion as a photo frame.
-Note that a white USB cable was used and only one person ever noticed it.
+Note that a white USB cable was used, and only one person ever noticed it.
 However, we knew it was there, and that was enough.
-But if you want live updates, like a notification, this is the option you want.
+But if you want live updates, like notifications, this is the option you want.

-The second option is to use an ESP32 microprocessor, which can be battery-powered.
-No visible cords.
+The second option is using an ESP32 microprocessor, which can be battery-powered with no visible cords.

 ### Setting up Raspberry Pi API frame